What is the Sandmaennchen? A little Man who Sent German Kids to Dream

 Unser Sandmännchen is as Popular as EVER

 Children still watch the Sandmännchen on Television nightly, and now there are episodes on You Tube.
 Naturally, Sandmaennchen merchandise is very collectible.
-You can buy your own Sandmaennchen doll, watch, stamps, figurine or bath towel.
+You can buy your own Sandmaennchen doll or books.

 Order a Sandmännchen from Germany